carlosmart7104/IQ-test/README.md

 IQ-test
 =======

-Multiple choice questions with IQ algorithm for results
+Multiple choice questions with IQ algorithm for results.